 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing educational services outside China.
 The Company's offshore holding companies are not educational institutions and do not provide educational services outside China.
 In addition, in the PRC, foreign ownership of high schools for students in grades ten to twelve is restricted and foreign ownership of primary and middle schools for students in grades one to nine is prohibited.
 Accordingly, the Company's offshore holding companies are not allowed to directly own and operate schools in China.
 The Company conducts substantially all of its education business in China through contractual arrangements with its VIE.
 New Oriental China's schools hold the requisite licenses and permits necessary to conduct the Company's education business and operate the Company's schools and learning centers.
 The Company and its wholly owned subsidiaries in China (the "WFOEs") have entered into contractual arrangements with New Oriental China, New Oriental China's schools and subsidiaries and New Oriental China's shareholders that enable the Company to (1) have power to direct the activities that most significantly affects the economic performance of the VIE, and (2) receive the economic benefits of the VIE that could be significant to the VIE.
-Accordingly, the Company is considered the primary beneficiary of the VIE and has consolidated the VIE's financial results of operations, assets and liabilities in the Company's consolidated financial statements.
+Accordingly, the Company is consolidated financial statements.
 These agreements are summarized in the following paragraphs.